 Spring is here, and at our house we have chickens.
 With chickens came lots of delicious eggs!
-My love of quiche started an experiment, trying to figure out what to with all those eggs.
+My love of quiche started an experiment, trying to figure out what to do with all those eggs.
 It’s now become one of my go-to meals.
 I’ll make a quiche and eat it throughout the week.
-My best friend had baby recently so I brought her a quiche.
+My best friend had a baby recently so I brought her a quiche.
 It was a hit!
-Here is the recipe to one of my favorites!
+Here is the recipe for one of my favorites!

 What you’ll need:

 - 7 eggs (fresh farm eggs are preferred – they taste better and are worth the extra few dollars)

 - ½ milk (buttermilk, coconut milk, almond milk, or whole milk will all do the trick)

 - Sun-dried tomatoes (cut into small strips)

 - Scramble the eggs and milk together in a medium-sized mixing bowl

 - Butter a pie pan and unroll the pie crust